Progress testing: Use in academic programs

 As a result, this information can be consistently used for diagnostic, remedial and prognostic teaching and learning interventions.
 In the Netherlands, these interventions have been aided by the provision of a web-based results feedback system known as ProF in which students can compare their results with their peers across different total and subtotal score perspectives, both across and within universities.

 Additionally, the longitudinal data can serve as a transparent quality assurance measure for program reviews by providing an evaluation of the extent to which a school is meeting its curriculum objectives.
-The test also provides more reliable data for high-stakes assessment decisions by using measures of continuous learning rather than a one-shot method (Schuwirth, 2007).
+The test also provides more reliable data for high-stakes assessment decisions by using measures of continuous learning rather than a one-shot method.
 Inter-university progress testing collaborations provide a means of improving the cost-effectiveness of assessments by sharing a larger pool of items, item writers, reviewers, and administrators.
 The collaborative approach adopted by the Dutch and other consortia has enabled the progress test to become a benchmarking instrument by which to measure the quality of educational outcomes in knowledge.
 The success of the progress test in these ways has led to consideration of developing an international progress test.

-The benefits for all main stakeholders in a medical or health sciences programme make the progress test an appealing tool to invest resources and time for inclusion in an assessment regime.
-This attractiveness is demonstrated by its increasingly widespread use in individual medical education institutions and inter-faculty consortia around the world, and by its use for national and international benchmarking practices.

 Advantages

-Progress tests provide a rich source of information: the comprehensive nature in combination with the cross-sectional and longitudinal design offers a wealth of information both for individual learners as well as for curriculum evaluations.
+Progress tests provide information derived from their comprehensive scope and combined cross-sectional and longitudinal design, which can be used to monitor individual learner development and to support curriculum evaluation.

-Progress Testing fosters knowledge retention: the repeated testing of the same comprehensive domain of knowledge means that there is no point testing facts that could be remembered if studied the night before.
-Long term knowledge and knowledge retention is fostered because item content remains relevant long after the knowledge has been learned.
-Progress Testing removes the need for resit examinations: every new test occasion is a renewed opportunity to demonstrate growth of knowledge.
+Progress testing aims to improve long-term knowledge retention, as the repeated testing of the same comprehensive domain of knowledge removes the need to test for facts that may have been recently memorized.
+Instead, item content remains relevant long after the knowledge has been learned, and every new test occasion is a renewed opportunity to demonstrate growth of knowledge.

-Progress Testing allows early detection of high achievers: some learners perform (far) beyond the expected level of their phase in training (e.g. they might have had relevant previous other training) and, depending on their performance, individual and more speeded pathways through the curriculum could be offered.
+Progress testing also allows early detection of high achievers, and, depending on their performance, may allow for individualized accelerated curricula.

-Progress Testing brings stability in assessment procedures: curriculum changes, changes in content, have no consequence for the progress test provided the end outcomes are unchanged.

-Progress Testing provides excellent benchmarking opportunities: progress tests are not limited to a single school nor to PBL curricula and evaluations can easily be done to compare graduates and the effectiveness of different curriculum approaches.
+Progress testing provides strong benchmarking opportunities because progress tests are not limited to a single school or curricula, so evaluations can be used to compare graduates and the effectiveness of different curriculum approaches.